joaedwar/serving/docs/scaling/DEVELOPMENT.md

 pushes a gob serialized struct with the observed number of concurrent requests at that moment.

+To configure the autoscaler use the `/target` setting.
+Using `/target` configures the autoscaler to scale, based on an observed amount of concurrent requests to the application.
+Using `containerConcurrency` is only advised if the application needs to have an enforced constraint of concurrency.
+Using `containerConcurrency` limits the amount of concurrent requests allowed into the application.

 The Autoscaler runs a controller which monitors ["KPA"](../../pkg/apis/autoscaling/v1alpha1/pa_types.go) resources and monitors and scales the embedded object reference via the `/scale` sub-resource.

 The Autoscaler provides a websocket-enabled Statistics Server.
 Queue proxies send their metrics to the Autoscaler's Statistics Server and the Autoscaler